logo

 Components of Jira Product Backlog

 In Jira, the backlog is all set up.
-All you have to do is add in your issues (action items) and fill in the key fields that give each issue context and depth.
+All you have to do is add your issues (action items) and fill in the key fields that give each issue context and depth.
 Just click the Create issue button to add an item.

 The great thing about Jira is that the product backlog and sprint backlog are displayed in one screen.